danihlee/danihlee.github.io/_posts/2018-08-13-First-Post.md

 ---
 layout: post
-title: "Ping Pong, Sunbutter, and the Dalai Lama: Lessons from National Youth Science Camp (NYSC)"
+title: ""
+abstract: "at National Youth Science Camp"
 date: 2018-08-13
 ---
-> 107 delegates from around the world.
-37 brilliant lecturers.
-32 dedicated staph members.
-3 weeks at 1 camp in the West Virginia Forests.
-Countless unforgettable memories.

-"I'm down to two bars!" cried my friend Chris. "#@!&!
-I need to call my parents before we lose service!" exclaims another.
+"When you wake up in the morning where the Rhododendrons grow..."

-As our four hour-long trek to the campsite came to a close, the cries of frantic teenagers could be heard as we
+As our four hour-long trek to the campsite came to a close, the cries of frantic teenagers could be heard as we ascended up the Allegheny Mountains.

 Lesson 1: Ping Pong